How to Find and Sell to a Cash Home Buyer in New Jersey

 Cash buyers eye affordable South Jersey

 With their proximity to New York City, higher-priced North New Jersey cities like Hoboken and Tenafly have long attracted homeowners who commute to the Big Apple.
-But since the pandemic, many former commuters now work from home.
-Seeking more space and affordability, they’re flocking to the burbs of western and southern New Jersey.
+However, the rise of remote work has led many buyers to seek more space and better affordability, boosting interest in the suburbs of western and southern New Jersey.

 “South Jersey is considered part of metropolitan Philadelphia and has always had relatively lower home values than northern New Jersey,” explains Timothy Belko, a top-selling South New Jersey real estate agent.